-At December 31, 2013, the Company had cash totaling \$3,136,063 and \$915,341 of investment securities available for sale compared to cash totaling \$4,367,474 and no investment securities available for sale at December 31, 2012.
-During 2013, the Company's operating activities provided \$819,846 due mainly to the net income for the period as well as changes in current asset and current liability accounts during 2013.
-In 2013, investing activities used \$1,870,964 primarily for the purchase of investment securities available for sale and the purchase of capital equipment.
-In 2013, financing activities used \$180,293 in cash, which resulted primarily from payment of a cash dividend in the amount of \$144,489.
+At December 31, 2014, the Company had cash totaling \$3,572,405 and \$1,013,417 of investment securities available for sale compared to cash totaling \$3,136,063 and \$915,341 of investment securities available for sale at December 31, 2013.
+During 2014, the Company's operating activities provided \$1,426,351 due mainly to changes in current asset and current liability accounts during 2014.
+The significant decrease in accounts receivable during 2014 resulted from two large customers that were delinquent in 2013 and paid their accounts current in 2014 and a significant reduction in sales during the third and fourth quarters of 2014 compared to the same periods in 2013.
+In 2014, investing activities used \$498,049 primarily for the purchase of investment securities available for sale and the purchase of capital equipment.
+Financing activities used \$491,960 in cash in 2014, which resulted primarily from the repayment of notes payable and the payment of a cash dividend in the amount of \$174,239.

-Capital spending, including financed additions, increased from \$110,275 in 2012 to \$908,609 in 2013.
-Capital expenditures in 2013 included spending for vehicles and a forklift, rental barrier and manufacturing equipment.
-In 2014, the Company intends to continue to make capital improvements which may include cranes, vehicles, manufacturing equipment and other items as necessary.
-The Company anticipates capital spending for 2014 to be approximately \$750,000.
+Capital spending, including financed additions, decreased from \$908,609 in 2013 to \$465,826 in 2014.
+Capital expenditures in 2014 included spending for vehicles, rental barrier and manufacturing equipment.
+In 2015, the Company intends to continue to make capital improvements which may include cranes, vehicles, manufacturing equipment and other items as necessary.
+The Company anticipates capital spending for 2015 to be approximately \$750,000.

 The Company's cash flow from operations is affected by production schedules set by contractors, which generally provide for payment 45 to 75 days after the products are produced and with some architectural contracts, retainage may be held until the entire project is completed.
 This payment schedule could result in liquidity problems for the Company because it must bear the cost of production for its products before it receives payment.
-The Company's days sales outstanding (DSO) in 2013 was 91 days compared to 80 days in 2012.
-The increase in the DSO is due primarily to two larger customers who were paying steady but not within the terms of their agreement.
-Additionally, they have made payments subsequent to the end of 2013.
-Although no assurance can be given, the Company's operations and necessary capital expenditures for at least the next 12 months.
+The Company's days sales outstanding (DSO) in 2014 was 88 days compared to 91 days in 2013.
+The decrease in the DSO is due primarily to more aggressive collection activities during the year.
+Although no assurance can be given, the Company believes that anticipated cash flow from operations with adequate project management on jobs will be sufficient to finance the Company's operations and necessary capital expenditures for at least the next 12 months.

-The Company's inventory at December 31, 2013 was \$1,939,478 and at December 31, 2012 was \$2,104,106, or a decrease of \$164,628.
-The annual inventory turns for December 31, 2013 and 2012 were 7.9 and 7.8, respectively.
+The Company's inventory at December 31, 2014 was \$1,726,544 and at December 31, 2013 was \$1,939,478, a decrease of \$212,934.
+The annual inventory turns for 2014 and 2013 were 10.8 and 7.9, respectively.